XiansAiPlatform/XiansAi.Website/docs/getting-started/2-first-flow.md

 ## Run the Flow

 You can run the flow by clicking on the 'Start New' button on the flow definitions page.
 You should now see a new flow run on the 'Flow Runs' section of the XiansAI portal.
+Refresh if your run is not visible as it may require a few seconds to start.

 ![Flow Runs](../images/flow-runs.png)